 Yes, in some ways, my dad was dope dilettante.

 My father was also convinced it was particularly important to hold one’s bong or bowl hits in the lungs for a reasonable period of time, to maximize the bloodstream’s THC intake, I suppose.
 It became a running joke, where he’d chide me for not doing so and pretend to wring his hands and bemoan my disappointing behavior.
 “You think you’ve raised your kids right,” he’d say, rolling his eyes, “but then you learn they can’t even be bothered to hold their hits in!”
-In the passage of time, when the stigma of pot-smoking had faded considerably and, through me, he was smoking more openly and socially, the old man got the opportunity to express this sentiment a few times in mixed company.
+In the passage of time, when the stigma of pot-smoking had faded considerably and, through me, he was smoking a bit more openly and socially, the old man got the opportunity to express this sentiment a few times in mixed company.
 Big laughs.

 But mostly my dad, while he smoked for 30-plus years, did so in an incredibly low key and private manner.
 Today, while recreational marijuana is newly legal in Maine, the way I personally indulge in this vice hasn’t changed a lick since January 2017, when the law went into effect.
-But I hail from a different generation, reside in a different culture, and have lived my life in response to a different set of conventions.
-[Someone actually raised this issue with me on some phone call the Tuesday afterward the new law took effect.
-He asked me how I had celebrated — well, I had totally missed it… Hadn’t even realized the new law was officially on the books.
+But I hail from a different generation, reside in a different culture, and have lived my life in response to a different set of conventions/generations.
+[Someone raised this issue with me on some phone call the Tuesday afterward the new law took effect.
+He asked how I had celebrated — well, I had totally missed it… hadn’t even realized the new law was officially on the books.
 Next day I put a little mason jar in the liquor cabinet.
 Because I could.]

 My father spent three decades enjoying but concealing this vice, quite happily, but rarely among peers of similar tastes.
-There were surely more Silent Generation dopers out there, just like him — I know because some did reveal themselves and the old man took great joy in flaunting long-held conventions with a like-aged drug buddy.
+There were surely more Silent Generation dopers out there, just like him — I know because some did reveal themselves over time and the old man took great joy in flaunting long-held conventions with a like-aged drug buddy.

 But I’ll also admit the private nature of his partying makes me sorta sad.
 As sad, I suppose, as someone drinking alone, though the latter has developed a far more negative connotation.
 To me, it’s yet another way his cohort got squeezed and ultimately hard done by massive generational forces beyond their control.